marekpetras/yii2-calendarview-widget/README.md

         // optional params with their defaults
+        'unixTimestamp' => false, // indicate whether you use unix timestamp instead of a date/datetime format in the data provider
         'weekStart' => 1, // date('w') // which day to display first in the calendar
         'title'     => 'Calendar',